Prioritise workplace wellbeing to support families, Kate urges business leaders

 “Given most of your workforce have a role to play in raising the next generation at home, it will also transform the experience of the very youngest in society too.

-She described how business had a role to play in ensuring the protection of what she described as “social ecosystems”, just as how many executives had embraced the net zero target.
+She spoke of how business has a role to play in ensuring the protection of what she described as “social ecosystems”, just as many executives have embraced the net zero target.

 It is hoped the taskforce will produce a set of broad principles that could be adopted by businesses wanting to help promote wellbeing in the workplace.